camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/adjusting-bpmn-models.md

 ![Business Rule Task](../../components/modeler/bpmn/assets/bpmn-symbols/business-rule-task.svg)

-Camunda Platform 8 supports the DMN standard just as Camunda Platform 7 does, so the business rule task can basically be migrated.
+Camunda Platform 8 supports the DMN standard just as Camunda Platform 7 does, so the business rule task can be migrated with the following slight changes:

 The following attributes/elements can be migrated: